Belasco (Marvel Comics): Fictional character biography

-Modern history

 In recent years, the volcano mountain becomes active again, releasing Belasco.
 He quickly locates the locket and finds a new sacrifice, Shanna O'Hara.
 He places her under his mental control and begins the spell.
 He seeks to make Shanna the mother of a demonic race he would father.
 However, Shanna's mate Ka-Zar appears and hurls the locket into the volcano, sealing away the Elder Gods and apparently destroying Belasco.

 However, he instead is trapped in Limbo, also called Otherplace, where he spends his years conquering it.
 Once complete, he draws the young Illyana Rasputina to him and she is transported to Limbo.
 His intention is to make her his disciple and use her to open a gateway for the Elder Gods.
 The X-Men follow to save Illyana.
 Due to the warping of space and time in Limbo, there are two alternate but equally valid outcomes to the rescue attempt.
 In one, the X-Men transport Illyana back to Earth, but are themselves trapped in Limbo, and are one-by-one killed by Belasco and his minions over the course of several decades; in the other, the X-Men escape back to Earth and Illyana is trapped in Limbo.
 He makes Illyana his apprentice in the dark arts, transforming her into a "demon sorceress."
 He forcibly shapes part of her soul into the first Bloodstone, giving her great potential for power and allowing him to hold sway over her so that she willingly creates a second.
 However, after guidance from the remaining X-Men in Limbo, she rebels against him, driving him from Limbo.
 Magik is later deposed as the ruler of Limbo by the demon S'ym.